-Take 5 minutes to watch a walkthrough of an exemplar Art, Humanities & Languages space and see this approach in action:
+Take a few minutes to watch a walkthrough of a Humanities space and see this approach in action:

 Note: we include the following subjects within this discipline: History, Archaeology, English, Drama, Design, Art, Religion / Divinity / Theology, Fashion, Art History, Fine Art, Music, Philosophy, Languages, Architecture.

 Our discipline-specific approach to high-engagement learning design will:

 - Provide opportunities for students to interact with the learning materials asynchronously.
 Students revisit and revise content, increasing knowledge retention and overall confidence.
 Rich media content (e.g. video, audio, image) increases student interaction and engagement with content.
 (Derbel, E., 2021.
 Gupta, R. 2020)

 - Guide students through content or problems to support academic proficiency and knowledge retention.
 For example ASQ (ask-summarise-question) / WSQ (Watch-summarise-question) approaches coupled with peer assessment is particularly effective (Leijen et al., 2009, Hsia, Huang, & Hwang, 2016, Soliman 2016.